DeeMcCart/CI_PP5_Jeweller/README.md

 From Heroku panel, deploy from main & test.

 #### TEST
-Note that the development and production sites may have small operating differences, for example when testing I ran into difficulty with static paths which worked in DEV but required removing to be picked up in PROD.
+Note that the development and production sites may have small operating differences, for example when testing I ran into difficulty with static paths which worked in DEV but needed tweaking to pick up in PROD.
 Similarly I had some commented-out python code in one of my DEV templates which ran without difficulty, but the PROD environment failed on trying to process the commented-out code.
+At a later point I encountered some database validation (field length) which caused a crash when running against the PROD database, although worked fine in DEV.

-Keeping DEBUG on in the Production environment during initial testing will help with getting to the bottom of these errors.
+Intermittently turning DEBUG on in the Production environment during initial testing helped with getting to the bottom of these errors.

 ### Link PROD website to Stripe TEST/Developer environment
 When you first connect, Stripe will only be aware of the DEV site endpoint.
 This is used when the Stripe webhook needs to create an order in the database.
 So it makes sense to create an endpoint for the PROD database.
 This can still connect to the Stripe test/developer environment, and can still be used with test credit card numbers until ready to bring Stripe live.
 There are some Heroku config settings needed for Stripe to interconnect with the PROD website.